-Sara was called to the Bar of Ontario in 2020.
-She is a member of the Law Society of Ontario, the Canadian Bar Association, the Advocates’ Society, and the Group of Racialized Ontario Women Litigators.
+Sara was called to the Ontario Bar in 2020.
+She volunteers at ProBono Ontario’s Hotline and is a member of the Law Society of Ontario, the Canadian Bar Association, the Advocates’ Society, and the Group of Racialized Ontario Women Litigators.

 - Acted for co-owners of a closely held concrete business on an application for corporate oppression, fraud, misuse of company property, and successfully resisted the appointment of a receiver